Xavrir/Grow-a-garden-stock/README.md

-# Grow a garden stock forwarder
+# Grow a garden stock forwarder to your own server

 A tool for forwarding messages from one Discord channel to another via webhook, with proper role mention handling.
 # (THE DESTINATED SERVER MUST BE YOUR SERVER/HAVE ADMIN ACCESS)